Impact of Dynamical Friction on the Tidal Formation of NGC 1052-DF2

-We found that the GCs spread out too rapidly in our simulation, and we couldn't reproduce the GC distribution in DF2 perfectly.
-However, the observational information of GCs at a higher redshift of $z\sim1$ (their formation epoch) is lacking, and the distribution of Local GCs has a large scatter, therefore our simulation results still suggest a viable scenario for DMDG formation by dynamical friction.
+As our simulations show, the satellite galaxy freezes in the phase space of total energy versus angular momentum and maintains a high-surface brightness core and extended tidal tail even at $t=10$\,Gyr (see bottom right panel of Fig.~\ref{fig:SB}).
+However, the measurement of $M_{\rm DM}/M_\star$ becomes more uncertain with the stripped dark matter and long tidal tails, making the definition of a DMDG less clear over time.

+While these simulations demonstrate the importance of dynamical friction, it is essential to recognize that the satellite galaxy’s evolution is sensitive to initial conditions such as the mass ratio, orbital energy, and orbital eccentricity (circularity).
+These factors can significantly influence the extent to which dynamical friction contributes to the satellite’s transition into a DM-deficient regime.

+For example, the mass ratio between the satellite and host galaxy is a key determinant of the strength of dynamical friction.
+In cases where the mass ratio is lower, the dynamical friction force would be weaker, leading to a slower orbital decay and fewer pericentric passages within a given time, potentially delaying the satellite’s evolution into a DMDG.
+Conversely, a higher mass ratio would enhance the dynamical friction effect, causing the satellite to lose orbital energy more rapidly and accelerating the stripping of dark matter.
+Thus, the efficiency of dynamical friction is closely tied to the mass ratio, with larger satellites experiencing more pronounced orbital decay and stronger tidal interactions.
+In our simulations, the chosen mass ratio is in the optimal range for producing effective orbital decay, but this sensitivity highlights the need to explore other values in future studies.